Robertsdale (Hammond): History

+Geography

 Robertsdale's geography is dominated by bodies of water: Wolf Lake and Lake George, largely surrounded by parkland, take up much of the neighborhood's southern half.
 The remainder of the neighborhood is divided between industrial uses north of Wolf Lake and residential uses to the east of Wolf Lake.
 Commercial corridors run along the Calumet Avenue and Indianapolis Boulevard arteries.
 Local attractions include the Horseshoe Hammond casino, on the Lake Michigan shore.